Premium Bank

 Strategy

-In this second stage we put together the information we had created and gathered to define the problem.
-This is where we analysed our observations and synthesised them to help the team gather great ideas to establish features, functions, and any other elements that would allow users to resolve issues themselves with the minimum of difficulty.
+In this second stage we put together the information we had collected to define the problem.
+This is where we analysed our observations to establish features, functions, and any other elements that would allow users to resolve issues themselves with the minimum of difficulty.

 We run several brainstorming sessions as multidisciplinary teamwork to start defining the user journey map and make key decisions through a non-linear, iterative process.